 Discovered 2004, described 2016 by Steve Brusatte et al

-Timurlengia was a horse-sized tyrannosaur found within the 20-million-year “tyrannosaur gap” that had previously existed between small basal tyrannosaurs (like Dilong) and the apex predators of the latest Cretaceous (Tyrannosaurus, Tarbosaurus, Gorgosaurus, Daspletosaurus, etc).
+Timurlengia was a horse-sized tyrannosaur found within the 20-million-year “tyrannosaur gap,” a dearth of tyrannosaur fossils that had previously existed between small basal tyrannosaurs of the early Cretaceous (like Dilong) and the apex predators of the latest Cretaceous (Tyrannosaurus, Tarbosaurus, Gorgosaurus, Daspletosaurus, etc).
 The discovery of Timurlengia showed that tyrannosaurs first developed their acute senses (Timurlengia had really long inner ear passages, presumably for hearing low-frequency sounds, and brain features that indicate acute sight and smell) and then bulked up later.

 Tyrannosaurs grew up in the shadow of the giant carcharodontosaurs like Carcharodontosaurus, Mapusaurus, and Giganotosaurus, which peaked in size in the Cenomanian (early Late Cretaceous) 98-94 million years ago.
 During that time, the ancestors of the future giant tyrannosaurs were leggy, cursorial marginal hunters like Moros:

 As the Cretaceous wore on and the continents continued to drift farther apart, the carcharodontosaurs began to decline, and the tyrannosaurs were poised to take over (in the northern hemisphere at least.
 In the south, abelisaurs like Carnotaurus and Majungasaurus became the new apex predators).
 Tyrannosaurs became highly successful due to a few key adaptations*:

 - Peg-like teeth.
 These super-strong teeth allowed tyrannosaurs to crush bone, like hyenas do today, to get at the nutritious marrow.
 They also helped them have a ridiculously powerful bite.